Jasiel-Stark8/Tech-Skills-Resources_Coursera/Refined-Courses.md

 # Coursera Selections
-To be explored once financial aid has been approved by Coursera.
+To be taken once financial aid has been approved by Coursera.

 ---